Spaghetti Meat Sauce

 You are more than welcome to use ground turkey, and turkey sausage which I do often (and that’s what is in my first book, The Mom 100 Cookbook).

 What Kind of Pasta Goes with Meat Sauce:

 Classic cooking wisdom says for a chunky sauce you want a chunky noodle.
 I think use whatever noodle you like!
 But yes, bulky noodles like penne rigate, rigatoni, ziti, cavatappi, and any pasta that has been bronze cut are great, as they have a slightly rougher exterior.
-Try and find a noodle with some texture or ridges on the outside which help them grab on to the meat sauce.
+Try and find a noodle with some texture or ridges on the outside which helps them grab onto the meat sauce.

 What to Serve with Pasta with Meat Sauce:

 - Best Parmesan Roasted Broccoli